We’re Hit Subscribe.

 Meet our staff

-Angela Cordaro keeps the books and manages finances for Hit Subscribe.
-She derives satisfaction from order, so her day job as cataloger for a public library suits her perfectly.
+Angela Cordaro is the director of finance and operations, and she keeps Hit Subscribe humming along smoothly.
 When she’s not churning out spreadsheets and to-do lists, Angela is a brewster who loves to create and sample all types of beer and cider.

 Erin Baez is Hit Subscribe’s account manager who ensures that our clients’ needs are taken care of.
 She also manages Hit Subscribe’s social media and oversees the day-to-day tasks of the business.
 In her free time, you can find her playing board games, running, or reading.